alexsoftware-java/practical-task/README.md

 ### Are there any optimisations you see but didn’t implement?

 - Async calls to RabbitMQ to reduce response time to PMS.
+- To avoid collisions, common files for 2 services (RabbitMQ configuration, MessageStore Entity) could be extracted to separate `reservation-model-starter`.
+- MessageStore design pattern could be implemented in a different way, by adding fanout exchange to RabbiqMQ.
+The copy of message will be sent to the separate queue as well, it will be helpful to know message status even before the processing of the message.

 ----
 ## Load Testing
 Application has been tested with Apache JMeter.
-Configuration file you can find under ```./JMeter``` folder.
+You can find the configuration file under ```./JMeter``` folder.

 Test performed locally on Windows 10 PC with Intel i5-8250U CPU(1.80 GHz), 8GB RAM, probably this set up is not fine enough for 5 working containers in docker :)